TheMarlboroMan/dfw-jumpstart/README.md

 	- Once N seconds of logic are run, the screen is refreshed.
 	- The loop repeats with N being the time the screen took to refresh or a maximum value set in state_driver::get_max_timestep().

+###Use and inject resource managers.

+//TODO: Explain this too.

+###Play audio

+//TODO: Explain how to get the audio_interface from the kernel and inject it into the controllers.
+Then use it.

 ###Implement text input.

 Getting the text input to work properly seems tricky but it is actually easy.
 Two important things: